Eastern and Western Reiki

 USUI Mikao

-Western Reiki (Takata Reiki)
+Western Reiki (Takata Reiki that spread worldwide)

-Eastern Reiki (Usui Association Reiki)
+Eastern Reiki (Usui Association Reiki that stayed in Japan)

 At the time Takata learnt Reiki from one of Usui's students (HAYASHI Chujiro), the Usui Reiki Association had been conservative and secretive.
-Initially, they didn't want to let her learn as she was seen to be an Hawaiian outsider.
+Initially, they didn't want to let her learn as she was seen to be an outsider.
 Fortunately, this obstacle was overcome.
 After World War 2, the Reiki that stayed in Japan became a secret association.
 No one knew about the Reiki Secret Association, until a person practicing Western Reiki attended a training course in Tokyo.
 They partnered with another person who turned out to be an office bearer in the Reiki Secret Association.
-Since, then Eastern Reiki, the Reiki that stayed in Japan has begun to spread.
+Since, then Eastern Reiki, the Reiki that stayed in Japan, has begun to spread.

-Actually, Eastern Reiki has a lot in common with the Stillness Meditation system - both even included poetry.
+Eastern Reiki has a lot in common with the Stillness Meditation system - both even included poetry.
 Owen's was fascinated by Eastern Reiki and its poetry and this led to a book, Reiki Gyosei Waka.
 Imperial Meditation Poetry